Common Career Mistakes and How to Avoid Them

 Stagnation

-A lack of personal growth can cause employees to be uninspiring within an organization and on the wider job market.
+Lack of personal growth can make employees uncompetitive within an organization as well as on the job market.

 Negativity

-Negativity isn’t a part of any workplace.
-It makes people feel uncomfortable making communication difficult again hindering growth opportunities.
-In addition, it can cause problems with peers and supervisors which could lead to the professional stagnation.
+Negativity is not a good thing in any workplace.
+It makes people feel uncomfortable and makes communication difficult again hindering potential for growth.
+In addition, it can cause problems with peers and supervisors which could result in professional stalling.

 Tips for Refocusing Negativity

-- Be Positive: Recognize all the good aspects to your job when feeling overwhelmed
+- Be Positive: Recognize the positive aspects of your role in times of stress

-- Find help whenever you can Get a mentor’s guidance or colleagues for business guidance.
+- Find help whenever you can Find a mentor to ask for guidance or colleagues for business advice.

 Overcommitting Workload